samjonesigd/vue-image-zoomer/README.md

 This option is an array of objects that allows you to have different images on different screen sizes.
 For example to load a higher res image on desktop.

-In the example below, browser width 1200px or above will show black &amp; white sky image, 992 and above will show sky inverted.
-Below 992px will be original sky image set.
-Width order must start from highest min width.
+Order of the objects must start from highest min width, e.g. in the example below we start with the 1200 min width then 992.
+This is the min width of the browser in pixels when that breakpoint will show.

-Like without breakpoints, if using breakpoints the zoom parameters aren't required but recommended for a higher quality zoom image, width and regular parameters are required.
+Like without breakpoints, if using breakpoints, the zoom parameters aren't required but recommended for a higher quality zoom image, width and regular parameters are **required**.
 Addition parameters to the array are 'regularWebp' and 'zoomWebp' if using webp images(will be defaulted to standard if browser does not support webp).

 ```html
 <image-zoom